Arguel inscription: Description

-arbita? / wodan / l???o?haŋ / ?e? // kim

 in Michel's 1921 drawing and transcription rendered as:

-arbitan / wodan / luugowhaŋ / res // kim

 Readings

 The precise reading is uncertain.
 The first line has been read as either arbitan, arbitah or arbitam.
 Michel's luugowhaŋ has also been read as liuhophang or luihophang.
 The res has also been read as rei or rej, r transcribing a ᛉ (z) rune, while the s in Michel's drawing has the shape of the later Younger Futhark ᛋ rune.

 The inscription has no generally accepted translation, but all scholars who have commented agree that the second line is an attestation of the theonym Wodan.

 Suggestions for readings and translations include: